IBM/ibmcloud-hpc-tutorials/content/03-bursting/_index.md

 The automation package also supports the configuration of a virtual private network (VPN) for an LSF cluster.
 VPN enables secure network connections between on-premise and cloud clusters as if they were directly connected.
 On top of the VPN connectivity, two LSF clusters can securely share cluster information and forward jobs over the internet.

-This tutorial consists of these six parts:
+This tutorial section consists of these parts:
-1. Reconfiguring an existing LSF cluster on IBM Cloud to emulate an private "on-premise cluster" with its own VPN server
+- Reconfiguring an existing LSF cluster on IBM Cloud to emulate an private "on-premise cluster" with its own VPN server
-2. Set up VPN for the on-premise cluster
+- Set up VPN for the on-premise cluster
-3. Creating a new LSF cluster on IBM Cloud, the "Cloud Cluster", which is the target of the workload bursting
+- Creating a new LSF cluster on IBM Cloud, which is the target of the workload bursting
-4. Setting up VPN connection between these two cluster
+- Setting up VPN connection between these two cluster
-5. Setting up multi-cluster and job forwarding
+- Setting up multi-cluster and trying cloud bursting with dummy workloads
-6. Trying simple workloads with cloud bursting